-Definition The individual upon whom the procedure is (to be) performed.
+Definition The individual about whom the procedure information is being recorded.

 Definition Source NEHTA

 Synonymous Names

 Scope Generally only used when the recorder needs to make it explicit.
-Otherwise, subject of the enclosing Structured Document is assumed.
+Otherwise, the subject of the enclosing Structured Document is assumed.

 Scope Source NEHTA

 Conditions of Use This SHALL NOT be used unless the subject of the information is not the Subject of Care of the enclosing Structured Document.
 This is a reuse of the PARTICIPATION data group, which is described in Participation Data Specification [NEHT2011v].
 The following constraints are additional to those specified in Participation Data Specification [NEHT2011v].
-Constraints are explained in Appendix B .
-Participation Type SHALL have a fixed value of "Subject".
+Constraints are explained in Appendix B, Specification Guide for Use.
+Participation Type SHALL have an implementation-specific value equivalent to "Subject".
 PERSON OR ORGANISATION OR DEVICE SHALL be instantiated as a PERSON.
-Conditions of Use Source NEHTA nehta UML Class Diagram
+Conditions of Use Source NEHTA